The Possessed (comics)

-The Possessed is a six-issue American comic book limited series published in late 2003 and early 2004 by Wildstorm Productions, an imprint of DC Comics.
-The series was published under Wildstorm's internal imprint Cliffhanger.
+The Possessed is a six-issue American comic book limited series published in late 2003 and early 2004 by WildStorm, an imprint of DC Comics.
+The series was published under WildStorm's internal imprint Cliffhanger.

 The series followed a fictional team of exorcists sponsored by the Vatican.
 Each member has a history with demonic possession.

 It was co-written by Geoff Johns and Kris Grimminger, with artwork provided by Liam Sharp.